bitloops/bitloops-language/documentation/docs/reference/entity.md

 ---
 sidebar_label: Entity
-title: Bitloops Language - Entity - Basic Syntax
+title: Entity - Basic Syntax
 description: Entity syntax on Bitloops Language - An entity is a representation of an object that has an identity.
 It is unique!
-keywords: [bitloops, bitloops language, basic syntax, programming language, variables, types, objects, data types, classes, interfaces, modules, functions, loops, services, entity]
+keywords:
+  [
+    bitloops,
+    bitloops language,
+    basic syntax,
+    programming language,
+    variables,
+    types,
+    objects,
+    data types,
+    classes,
+    interfaces,
+    modules,
+    functions,
+    loops,
+    services,
+    entity,
+  ]
 ---

 # Entity

-An *entity* is an object defined primarily by its idenity. [^Evans2004]
+An _entity_ is an object defined primarily by its idenity. [^evans2004]

-The above definition requires all ***Entities*** to have some sort of identifier attached to them.
+The above definition requires all **_Entities_** to have some sort of identifier attached to them.
-This is unlike a [ValueObject](https://bitloops.com/docs/bitloops-language/components/value-object) that holds attributes with specific qualities but no identifier to distinguish between different values.
+This is unlike a [ValueObject](./value-object.md) that holds attributes with specific qualities but no identifier to distinguish between different values.

-An example of an ***Entity*** could be an *Address* that has a unique identifier through which it can be referenced by other ***Entities*** using its Id without needing to directly store the values of the ***Entity*** in that object.
-On the other hand, an *Address* could alternatively be represented by a [ValueObject](https://bitloops.com/docs/bitloops-language/components/value-object) under different circumstances.
-In a software printing out envelopes, an *Address* could simply be a
+An example of an **_Entity_** could be an _Address_ that has a unique identifier through which it can be referenced by other **_Entities_** using its Id without needing to directly store the values of the **_Entity_** in that object.
+On the other hand, an _Address_ could alternatively be represented by a [ValueObject](./value-object.md) under different circumstances.
+In a software printing out envelopes, an _Address_ could simply be a
-[ValueObject](https://bitloops.com/docs/bitloops-language/components/value-object) because it would represent just a value being printed on an envelope.
-Nonetheless, for a postal service an address's history might need to be tracked e.g. to forward mail sent to the old address, to the new address, in which case an ***Entity*** would be more appropriate.
+[ValueObject](./value-object.md) because it would represent just a value being printed on an envelope.
+Nonetheless, for a postal service an address's history might need to be tracked e.g. to forward mail sent to the old address, to the new address, in which case an **_Entity_** would be more appropriate.

-A very special type of ***Entity*** is the ***Root Entity***.
-You can think of a ***Root Entity*** as an entity that can be directly looked up using just its Id without relying on a different ***Entity***.
+A very special type of **_Entity_** is the **_Root Entity_**.
+You can think of a **_Root Entity_** as an entity that can be directly looked up using just its Id without relying on a different **_Entity_**.
 For example, in the context of a purchase order, you could have several lines of items (Item 1, Item 2, Item 3 etc.) within that purchase order.
 Item 1 on its own doesn't mean much, and so a request to a URL such as https://myexamplemarketplace.com/items/1 would make no sense because the Id 1 only makes sense within a specific purchase order such as this https://myexamplemarketplace.com/purchase-order/123/items/1.
-In this example, the purchase order would have to be a ***Root Entity*** and not a "simple" Entity whereas the item would be just an ***Entity***.
+In this example, the purchase order would have to be a **_Root Entity_** and not a "simple" Entity whereas the item would be just an **_Entity_**.
 If you need help with these concepts don't hesitate to reach out on our Discord.

-In the literature, you will see a lot of time the words *Aggregate* and *Aggregate Root*.
-An *Aggregate* is the conceptual combination of a Root Entity and the boundary of all other ***Entities*** placed inside the ***Root Entity*** whereas, an *Aggragate Root* is the ***Root Entity*** of the *Aggregate*.
+In the literature, you will see a lot of time the words _Aggregate_ and _Aggregate Root_.
+An _Aggregate_ is the conceptual combination of a Root Entity and the boundary of all other **_Entities_** placed inside the **_Root Entity_** whereas, an _Aggragate Root_ is the **_Root Entity_** of the _Aggregate_.

-***Important***: An ***Entity*** can be included in only a single ***Root Entity*** but could be referenced using its Id in several.
-Other ***Root Entities*** can also be referenced by their Ids in another ***Root Entity*** but cannot be included into another directly.
+**_Important_**: An **_Entity_** can be included in only a single **_Root Entity_** but could be referenced using its Id in several.
+Other **_Root Entities_** can also be referenced by their Ids in another **_Root Entity_** but cannot be included into another directly.

 ## Example